 - Ness Battery, Stromness: A Statement of Cultural Significance

-A full list of Geoffrey Stell's publications, thematically arranged, can be found here
+A full list of Geoffrey Stell's publications, chronologically arranged, can be found here.

-A chronologically arranged list can be found here.
+A thematically arranged list can be found here.

 Geoffrey Stell can be contacted by email here.